Advancements in Member Service

 - By entering a date range, you can also view retirements up to 12 months in the past.

 - Retirement details will be viewable on the member's consolidated view page.
 However, once you separate the employee and confirm the snapshot, you no longer can access the retiree’s record in myVRS Navigator.

 - The employer does not have a view into the member's online application.
 The member can print the application before submitting it; however, once submitted the online application cannot be printed.

 Members who retire online in myVRS will find pre-retirement counseling information, including videos and step-by-step guidance at key decision points.
 The online application experience is designed to be intuitive and self-service.
 The member also may contact VRS for assistance at any point.

-Pro tip: Retiring members should update their myVRS user profile with a home email address and ensure other contact information is current.
+Pro tip Retiring members should update their myVRS user profile with a home email address and ensure other contact information is current.
 Their myVRS member account will transition to a retiree account after first benefit payment is issued.
-The retiree can use their myVRS account to change tax withholding and print income verification and tax documents.
+The retiree can use their myVRS account to change tax withholding and print income verification and tax documents, among other features.

-VRS members and retirees will gain access to update beneficiaries online instead of submitting the Designation of Beneficiary (VRS-2)paper form.
-This function will include beneficiaries for the VRS defined benefit member account and group life insurance benefits.
-Members with defined contribution accounts will continue to update beneficiaries directly through their defined contribution account record keeper.
+Members and retirees can update beneficiaries online for their VRS defined benefit member account and group life insurance benefits.
+Hybrid retirement plan members and other members with defined contribution accounts update beneficiaries directly through their defined contribution account record keeper.

-Instead of filling out and mailing the Request for Health Insurance Credit (VRS-45), retirees eligible for the health insurance credit will simply go online to claim the credit, report insurance premium changes or make other adjustments.
+Instead of filling out and mailing a paper form, retirees eligible for the health insurance credit can go online to claim the credit, report insurance premium changes or make other adjustments.

-Members or retirees who are receiving survivor benefits based on another VRS member's account will soon have access to view their survivor benefits using their personal myVRS account.
+Members or retirees who are receiving survivor benefits based on another VRS member's account have access to view their survivor benefits using their personal myVRS account.